-When you leave dirty dishes in the sink, you’re creating a perfect petri dish for bacteria, which breed in damp, warm places.
-Even when you’re careful about rinsing dishes and loading them immediately into the dishwasher, food particles are left behind in the sink, aiding and abetting the formation of illness-causing bacteria which could include E. coli, campylobacter, and salmonella.
+When you leave dirty dishes in the sink, you're creating a perfect petri dish for bacteria, which breed in damp, warm places.
+Even when you're careful about rinsing dishes and loading them immediately into the dishwasher, food particles are left behind in the sink, aiding and abetting the formation of illness-causing bacteria which could include E. coli, campylobacter, and salmonella.
 Clean and sanitize your sink every other day by scrubbing off deposits, then filling it up with water and adding a little bleach for a five-minute soak.
-Got scratches in your stainless steel sink?
-Here’s how to remove them.
+Here's the best way to clean a kitchen sink.

 Door handles get touched by everyone coming and going in the home, making them the Grand Central Station of bacteria.
 Even though door handles seem dry and innocuous, they can still support live bacteria for up to 24 hours.
 You can disinfect door handles with antibacterial wipes, but an easier way to reduce contagion is to use handles made from copper or its alloys, bronze, and brass.
 They're naturally antimicrobial and can kill pathogens quickly, often within two hours.
 Don't miss these other everyday items that are actually dirtier than a toilet seat.